opendata-swiss/metadata.swiss/opendata.swiss/metadata/meta_harvester/README.md

 ## TODO:
-* [poetry - add PyYAML, rdflib]
 * add unit tests
 * clean code - type hints, function headers

+Issue:
-* check if this pipe is already running - do not relaunch if so
+- same pipe can be launched twice --> check if this pipe is already running - do not relaunch if so
+- pipes are not available before launching a container --> can we mount them later?

 RUN IT ON CLUSTER!!!